OCCUPATIONAL HEALTH & SAFETY

 IBERDROLA WITH SAFETY AND OCCUPATIONAL HEALTH

-Iberdrola works in partnership with leading institutions in the field of Occupational Health and Safety at the country level and internationally.
+The Iberdrola group works in partnership with leading institutions in the field of Occupational Health and Safety at the country level and internationally.
 Among our multiple current partnerships, our company has been associated with the European Agency for Safety and Health at Work in the 2016-2017 European Campaign: "Healthy jobs at any age" with the aim of promoting the notion that safe and healthy working conditions throughout the whole of a person's work life are good for workers, companies and society as a whole.

-This Group-wide global health and safety system is aligned with our policy and the most stringent international standards, incorporating the Group's best practices in all the countries where we are present.
+This group-wide global health and safety system is aligned with our policy and the most stringent international standards, incorporating the group's best practices in all the countries where we are present.

-The pillars of this global system are leadership, responsibility, preventive culture, commitment, professionalism, education, qualification and the participation of all workers in the Group.
+The pillars of this global system are leadership, responsibility, preventive culture, commitment, professionalism, education, qualification and the participation of all workers in the group.
 Another principle is that our contractors are our collaborators, whom we engage to participate in our preventive culture.

-This Global System is the Group's wherewithal for continual improvement, unwavering on the path to attain the best practices regardless of the country, and creating global knowledge with the lessons learned from all incidents and occurrences to prevent their recurrence at any part of the Iberdrola Group.
+This Global System is the group's wherewithal for continual improvement, unwavering on the path to attain the best practices regardless of the country, and creating global knowledge with the lessons learned from all incidents and occurrences to prevent their recurrence at any part of the Iberdrola group.

-This Global System is implemented through a global organisation of the Iberdrola Group in Occupational Health and Safety to whom all local Health and Safety areas report.
+This Global System is implemented through a global organisation of the Iberdrola group in Occupational Health and Safety to whom all local Health and Safety areas report.
 Together they form a global team, although the essential responsibility for preventive action falls upon the company, and hence on its hierarchical organisation, which is responsible for incorporating the policies, criteria, procedures and preventive guidelines in all activities and at all levels of the organisation through its executive or decision-making capacity.